HernanFAR/Quicker/README.md

 Posibble added in future, if there are plausible:

+- Add a implementation with more than one Primary key (Max four)
 - Add a optional soft delete
 - Add abstractions of MVC Controllers
-- Add a optional use of Dapper insert of EntityFrameworkCore
+- Add a implementation of all in DPT pattern, for a multitenant solution.